What is Strategic Asset Allocation?

 In this manner, rebalancing compels the investor to book profits from the segments which are doing well and redeploy to other asset classes.

-Given the effectiveness of the diversification of portfolio, and the discipline that comes with investing in the Strategic Asset Allocation strategy, an investor can reap the benefits of relatively low correlation between broad asset classes as well as securities comprising these asset classes, as over long period s of time, no particular asset class is expected to outperform the others consistently.
+Given the effectiveness of the diversification of a portfolio and the discipline that comes with investing in the Strategic Asset Allocation strategy, an investor can reap the benefits of a relatively low correlation between broad asset classes and securities comprising these asset classes over a long period of time.
+No particular asset class is expected to outperform the others consistently.